EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 ### Updating the allowed access for Secure Virtual Desktop VMs

-For changing the allowed list of domains that can be accessed by this machine, users with privileges to access the Squid Router `<projectID>-router`machine should edit the squid access control list in `<projectID>-router $ /etc/squid/allowlist_domains.txt` adding the domain name following [access control list rules defined by Squid](https://wiki.squid-cache.org/SquidFaq/SquidAcl) making special note of the section [squid doesnt match my subdomains](https://wiki.squid-cache.org/SquidFaq/SquidAcl#squid-doesnt-match-my-subdomains).
-The rules are then updated with  the `sudo squid -k reconfigure` command.

 By default the allowed list of domains allows Secure Virtual Machines to:
     - Access common package repositories for operating system updates and software installation (R06, R09)
     - Access EIDF services including the MFT server for data transfer (R04)